eantz/subscribermanager/readme.md

 ## Using the Application

-* After you open the application, click on Login link in navbar
+* After opening the application, click on Login link in navbar
 * Login using email : `john.doe@gmail.com` and password : `secret`
 * You can now start managing Fields and Subscriber in the dashboard.